-As an award-winning Norfolk wedding planner working across East Anglia, I can tell you that the majority of my wedding planning clients choose to build a wedding website, and here’s why!
+As an award-winning UK wedding event planner, I can tell you that the majority of my wedding planning clients choose to build a wedding website, and here’s why!

 In this day and age, there tends to be a vast amount of information about your wedding which needs to be shared with your wedding guests and generally, this just won’t fit on your wedding invitations without sending a small booklet to each guest!

-As a professional wedding planner, I would highly recommend you build a wedding website.
+As a professional wedding organiser, I would highly recommend you build a wedding website.